-- It's time to talk money.
-Get any awkward conversations about setting the budget out the way pronto and work out what to spend where.
-A structure at this point will be invaluable; for a guide, here's what the average Brides reader spends.
+It's time to talk money.
+Get any awkward conversations about your budget out of the way pronto and work out what you want to spend where.
+A monetary structure at this point will be invaluable (Excel spreadsheets can come in handy); for a guide, here's what the average Brides reader spends.

-- Set the date, but be prepared to be flexible: there's nothing worse than finding your dream venue is booked on your must-have date.
+Set the date, prepare to be flexible: there's nothing worse than finding your dream venue is booked on your must-have date.

-- Work out your guest numbers - who to invite and who to leave off the list (Tip: cutting guest numbers by just 10 people could shave a cool £1,400 off your wedding costs!)
+Sit down with your partner to discuss who you want to invite and who to leave off the list (Tip: cutting guest numbers by just 10 people could shave a cool £1,400 off your wedding costs!)

-- Buy wedding insurance.
-Sounds dull, but no one wants their dream wedding ruined by accidents or other unplanned mishaps do they?
+Sounds dull (well, it is dull), but no one wants their dream wedding ruined by accidents or other unplanned mishaps do they?

 11 months to go